 Sturgeon is such a meaty, mild, non-fishy tasting fish.
 Smoking is incredible, but I love this recipe.
 Keep in mind a simple fried fish and chip is awesome.
-This recipe is easy to find online also.
+This Grilled Lime-Cilantro sturgeon recipe is easy and delicious.

 - 2 lbs wild sturgeon